 - Environmental Specialist I/II/III

 - Park Operations & Planning Specialist I, II and Coordinator

 If you’d like information on job opportunities with the department, contact our Human Resources Program at 800-361-4827 or 573-751-2518 or by sending an email to Human Resources Program.

-In the meantime, read these profiles below from our Missouri Resources magazine to learn more about job opportunities at the Department of Natural Resources:
+In the meantime, read these profiles below from department employees as well as those featured in our Missouri Resources magazine to learn more about job opportunities at the Department of Natural Resources: